Shopware 6 migration in 12 months: How Krannich and elio will achieve this together

 Alicia: What else convinced you about Shopware?

 Magnus: Actually, it was never a question for us to carry out such a project internally.
 Quite simply because we know how much customisation we need.
 We demand a lot of customisation from ourselves and that is only possible with a partner.
-At the speed at which we envisage the project, we need external support.
+We need external support at the speed at which we envisage the project.

-Alicia: How quickly do you want the project to be completed?
+Alicia: How quickly do you want the project to be finished?

 Alicia: What exactly did elio do to convince you?
 There were a few other agencies in the running?

-Magnus: One issue is that, in addition to working with project managers, project managers and so on, we traditionally also have direct contact with the developers.
+Magnus: One issue is that we traditionally have direct contact with the developers in addition to working with project leaders, project managers and so on.
 We try to realise a pace through this and deliberately not play silent mail between our two companies.
 The actual makers, i.e. those who program the lines of code and bring them into the shop, also exchange ideas and try to synchronise our two systems.
 This is particularly important when integrating our systems.
 Our biggest challenge is connecting our ERP system to the shop.

 Alicia: I can imagine that.
 How are you tackling this challenge?

-Magnus: We are introducing an interface with synQup, which we tested extensively before deciding in favour of elio.
+Magnus: With synQup, we are introducing an interface that we tested extensively before deciding in favour of elio.
 Our ERP system is an in-house development, so it makes sense to use a system like synQup.
 In our company, we like to call it a data hub.
 Ultimately, we are moving away from the classic system structures, where we tried to connect individual systems with each other, towards a central system in the centre as a hub where I can connect every system.
 This also opens up completely different possibilities for the future.

 Alicia: Sounds exciting.
 But from the future back to the present.
 How far along are you with the Shopware 6 project?